 JASA holds regular meetings which are an opportunity for members to hear interesting speakers and discuss Jane Austen, browse the library and shop at the Regency Fair.
 Meetings are held in locations around Australia.

 You can find the programme for the Brisbane meetings by clicking on this link: JASA Brisbane program for 2018

 All Sydney meetings are held at the Uniting Church Hall, 7 Lord Street, Roseville NSW unless otherwise indicated.

 Our annual Christmas lunch to celebrate Jane’s birthday will be held on Saturday 15 December.
 The booking form and the request for seating form are now ready.
 Please use the links below to access the forms.
 JASA Christmas lunch seating request form 2018

 JASA Christmas Lunch and Jane Austen’s Birthday Celebration

-Entertainment, venue and cost to be advised
+Venue, time and cost to be confirmed.